14 Common Questions About PectaSol Modified Citrus Pectin

 This can be helpful in supporting the immune system and increasing beneficial activity among immune cells.
 Additionally, the reaction of the immune system to MCP was dose-dependent.
 This means that the higher the dose of MCP, the greater the effect.3

-4. Is taking Modified Citrus Pectin good for brain health?
+6. Is taking Modified Citrus Pectin good for brain health and prostate cancer?

 In addition to enhancing immune function, MCP has important cognitive support properties.
 For example, numerous studies show that PectaSol blocks extracellular galectin-3, a protein that contributes to unhealthy inflammation in the brain and causes cognitive and neurological impairment.
 One study showed PectaSol MCP inhibited galectin-3 activity in the brain, providing promising support to cognitive health.4